akononovicius/physRisk-content-repository/articles/2018/price-war-game.md

 \end{equation}
 here \\\( p \\\) is the probability to choose "Price 1" and likewise \\\( 1-p \\\) would be the probability to choose "Price 2".
 Note that \\\( p \\\) does not depend on \\\( p_0 \\\).

 Now let us assume that if there is "pure" dominating strategy, then the competitors will use that strategy all the time.
 Otherwise they will randomize the charged price and will do so optimally.
-This leads to an interesting plot bellow (presented as interactive figure).
+This leads to an interesting plot below (presented as interactive figure).

 [html5-interactive
 src="/uploads/models/price-war-game/graph-en.html" width="400"